Religion in Mali: Islam

-According to the 2005 U.S. Department of State’s annual report on religious freedom, Islam as traditionally practiced in Mali was characterized as moderate, tolerant, and adapted to local conditions.
-Women were allowed to participate in social economical and political activities and generally do not wear veils, except for some Tuareg women.
-According to the 2012 Pew Forum study The World’s Muslims: Unity and Diversity, 94% of Muslims in Mali believe that religion is very important in their lives and 71% believe there is "only one true way to understand Islam’s teachings" (24% believing that multiple interpretations of Islam are possible).
+According to the 2005 U.S. Department of State's annual report on religious freedom, Islam was traditionally practiced in Mali and was characterized as moderate, tolerant, and adapted to local conditions.
+Women were allowed to participate in social, economic and political activities and generally do not wear veils, except for some Tuareg women.
+According to the 2012 Pew Forum study The World's Muslims: Unity and Diversity, 94% of Muslims in Mali believed that religion is very important in their lives and 71% believed there is "only one true way to understand Islam's teachings" (24% believing that multiple interpretations of Islam are possible).

 Christianity

 Christianity was introduced to Mali in the late 19th century by the French.
-In 2014, there are 275,000 Catholics in Mali, around 1.86% of the total population.
+In 2014, there were 275,000 Catholics in Mali, around 1.86% of the total population.

+In 2020, Christians made up 2.35% of the country's population; over half of these were Catholic.

 Secularism

 The constitution establishes a secular state and provides for freedom of religion, and the government largely respects this right.
 Relations between Muslims and practitioners of minority religious faiths are generally friendly, and foreign missionary groups (both Muslim and non-Muslim) are tolerated.
 Parties based on ethnic or religious lines are banned and public schools do not offer religious instruction.